-After Sign in to Printix Client and you closed the browser window (as instructed), the Printix Client menu still does not show you as signed in and a yellow dot is shown on the Printix Client icon indicating the Printix Client is in the state Connection failed.
+After Sign in to the Printix Client and closing the browser window (as instructed), the Printix Client menu still does not display you as signed in and a yellow dot is shown on the Printix Client icon indicating the Printix Client is in the state Connection failed.

-The reason could be that the Printix Client is reading some legacy/invalid proxy settings.
-Printix Client use a Windows function WinHttpGetProxyForUrl (implements WPAD) to get the proxy settings from the PAC file.
+Another reason could be that the Printix Client is reading some legacy/invalid proxy settings.
+Printix Client uses a Windows function WinHttpGetProxyForUrl (implements WPAD) to get the proxy settings from the PAC file.
 However, it also looks at the proxy settings configured for the user(s) on the computer.
-If it finds a suitable set of proxy settings for a user, it remembers them in the registry under the LSA user (HKEY_USERS\S-1-5-18\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections).
-This is done to allow the Printix Service to communicate with the Printix Cloud also when there is no user signed in.
+If it finds a suitable set of proxy settings for a user, it remembers them in the Windows Registry under the LSA user (HKEY_USERS\S-1-5-18\Software\Microsoft\Windows\CurrentVersion\Internet Settings\Connections).
+This is done to allow the Printix Service to communicate with the Printix Cloud when there is no user signed in.

 You can open the PrintixService.log file and search for: DefaultConnectionSettings:S-1-5